benelson/hjs_tess/README.md

-# Hot Jupiter Foramtion in the TESS era
+# Hot Jupiter Formation in the TESS era